Stadtbahnwagen B: History

 When the Rhine-Ruhr Stadtbahn network was planned in the early 1970s, standardised rolling stock was planned as well.
 At the same time, a second Stadtbahn network was planned for Cologne and Bonn.
 Because the future Cologne Stadtbahn already had one finished tunnel, that was built with the city's own money with streetcars in mind, the Stadtbahnwagen designed for the Rhine-Ruhr network was not suitable.
 So, another vehicle was designed for the Cologne/Bonn network, that was capable of driving though tighter curves.

 This vehicle, now referred to as Stadtbahnwagen Typ B was immediately ordered by transport authorities in Cologne and Bonn, while Rhine-Ruhr authorities remained hesitant about "their" vehicle, now renamed Stadtbahnwagen Typ A. Eventually it was decided that the type "A" LRV was too unwieldy and type "B" LRVs were ordered by Essen, Mülheim, Düsseldorf, Duisburg, Dortmund and Bochum.
 The type "A" concept, which consists of close coupled two-car sets, was shelved and later revived for the Stuttgart Stadtbahn.

 The Typ B formed the basis for the British-built Metrocars on the Tyne and Wear Metro, which opened in 1980.
+It was adapted for the Americas and sold under de Siemens brand as the SD SD-400/460 from 1985 onwards.
+The Typ B also formed the basis for the vehicles used on the Docklands Light Railway (DLR), which opened in 1987.

+Replacement

+In the German cities the Typ B is being replaced by different models from different manufactures: